dataplat/DataSpeakers/README.md

 - says thank you on the issue
 - saves the issue form results to a file temporarily
-- parses the file and creates a speaker json file and saves it
+- parses the temporary file and creates a speaker json file and saves it
+- adds a comment to the issue and commits the change to the repo
-- runs the websiteFile workflow
+- runs the websiteFile workflow which
-    - This takes all the json files and creates a speaker-list.json which feeds the web-site
+    - takes all the speaker json files and creates a new speaker-list.json which feeds the web-site
+    - comments on the issue
     - commits all the changes and pushes them
 - closes the issue